 For a generic Boolean expression f over program variables, Pred(f) denotes the weakest Boolean expression over pred that is at least as strong as f.

-- Namely: substituting every atom p(i) in Pred(f) with the corresponding expression e(i) gives an expression that implies f. - Hence, Pred(f) is an under-approximation of f, used to build the strongest over-approximations of statements.
+- Substituting every atom p(i) in Pred(f) with the corresponding expression e(i) gives an expression that implies f. - Pred(f) is an under-approximation of f, used to build the strongest over-approximations of instructions.